Stirio630/Stirio630/README.md

 - 👋 Hi, I’m @Stirio630
 - 👀 I’m interested in penetration testing and technology in general
 - 🌱 I’m currently learning ICT
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on with any sort of same vybz

 <!---